Roman-Blinkov/kubernaughty/docs/part3-whats-in-the-box.md

 Or you want them to _kill themselves_.
-Any node - any host in an unknown, or worse unknowable state is the creeping death for distributed systems, this is part of the reason we're taught to treat these things like cattle and not
+Any node - any host in an unknown, or worse unknowable state is the creeping death for distributed systems, this is part of the reason we're taught to treat these things like cattle and not pets and the entire gist behind the cloud elasticity, if a VM fails, you take it out of rotation, reboot, diagnose, delete, take learning and deploy to fleet, replacing nodes if required to hit **the same state**.
-pets: Kill them often.

-The OOMKiller is a bit like a context-free nuke wielding drunk toddler busting into your really intense operations center and going to town.
+The OOMKiller is like a context-free nuke wielding and drunk toddler busting into your really intense operations center and going to town.
 It will kill anything it has to in order to protect the kernel.

-When it does this, sometimes lower lying processes like, a docker one may be killed.
+When it does this, sometimes lower lying processes like docker, ntp, etc may be killed.
 Or in memory SDN daemons.
-In kubernetes, it will evict your entire workload, and possibly the kubelet in failure modes.
-All of these things leave the node in an unknown, unclean state - out of date iptables rules, missing containers, missing logs, and so on. **Performing a hard reboot** instead returns the node to a known, clean state in sync with the rest of the cluster.
+In kubernetes, it will evict your entire workload (pods will be killed), and possibly the kubelet will be killed in failure modes.
+If it ain't the kernel, it's gotta go.

+All of these things leave the node in an unknown, unclean state - out of date iptables rules, missing containers, missing logs, and so on. **Performing a hard reboot** instead returns the node to a known, clean state in sync with the rest of the cluster (storage systems are supppper picky).

 When the OOMkiller evicts your workload containers / processes - what do you think happens to your PVCs?
 Do your java daemons obey linux signals correctly?